andrew/ultimate-awesome/README.md

 - [awesome-gpt](https://github.com/Tungtono/awesome-gpt) - A curated list of awesome ChatGPT-related applications, software, tools, resources.
 - [awesome-3d-photography](https://github.com/wentianli/awesome-3d-photography) - A paper list of 3D photography and cinemagraph.
 - [awesome-drug-discovery](https://github.com/xnuohz/awesome-drug-discovery) - A collection of drug discovery, classification and representation learning papers with deep learning.
+- [Awesome-Vision-Language-Tracking](https://github.com/Xuchen-Li/Awesome-Vision-Language-Tracking) - A vision-language tracking paper list, articles related to visual language tracking have been documented.
 - [awesome-avd](https://github.com/alan-turing-institute/awesome-avd) - A curated list of research resources in automated vulnerability detection (AVD).
 - [awesome-chip](https://github.com/bartjakobs/awesome-chip) - A curated list of awesome CHIP related projects.
 Many of the links are down :(.
 - [fucking-awesome-chatgpt](https://github.com/Correia-jpv/fucking-awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3.
 With repository stars⭐ and forks🍴.